-You will receive information via Canvas and from your teacher/course coordinatior.
+You will receive information via Canvas and from your teacher/course coordinator.

-The University of Skövde mostly conducts campus teaching during the autumn semester.
+The University of Skövde has since November increased distance education and will do so during the remaining part of the autumn semster and during the spring semester 2021.
 If you have to interrupt your studies and go home, you need in good time:

 Contact the respecitve course coordinator for assessment if you can complete your studies at a distance.